 Paying your invoices

-For Stripe Users, note that you receive the gross amount of the reservations.
-A separate commission invoice will be issued, and payment is due to Booking.com.
+Stripe Users, Hybrid BT and Hybrid 2.0 BT receive an invoice with the gross amount of the reservations.
+A separate commission invoice will be issued and then payment is due to Booking.com.

-It can take two to three business days for received payments to be reflected on the Extranet, so an invoice may stay marked red for a few days after you’ve paid it.
-You don’t need to send us proof of payment unless our Finance team asks for it.
+It can take approximately seven working days for received payments to be reflected in the extranet, so an invoice may stay marked as unpaid/overdue for a few days after you’ve paid it.
+You don’t need to send us a proof of payment unless our Finance team asks for it.

 Checking or updating your current payment method

-To check your current payment method and bank details, log in to the Extranet, click Finance, and select Bank details.
-You’ll be able to see the details of the bank account into which you receive payouts and, if you pay by direct debit, the bank account from which you make payments.
+To check your current payment method and bank details, log in to the extranet, click Finance and select Bank details or Financial settings.
+You’ll be able to see the details of the bank account in which you receive payouts and, if you pay by direct debit, the bank account from which you make payments.

 If you make your payments via direct debit, you can update your current payment method or bank details by following these instructions: